 Ohio Deduction Allows a deduction for the amount paid for qualified LTCI for the taxpayer, his/her spouse, and dependents (but only to the extent not otherwise allowable as a deduction or exclusion in computing federal or Ohio adjusted gross income.)

 Oklahoma Deduction Permits the same tax deduction as is allowed for federal income tax purposes.

-Oregon Credit A credit is allowed for amounts paid or incurred for LTCI by an individual on behalf of individual, dependents or parents and for amounts paid or incurred by an employer on behalf of employees.
-The credit is limited to the lesser of 15% of premiums or \$500.
-In order for the credit to be available the policy must have been issued after January 1, 2000.
-The credit is not refundable and cannot be carried forward.
+Oregon None None

 Pennsylvania None None

 Rhode Island None None

 South Carolina None None

 South Dakota None None

 Tennessee None None

 Texas None None

 Utah None None

 Vermont None None

-Virginia Credit/Deduction CREDIT: Provides a credit against individual income taxes for certain LTCI premiums paid by the individual during the taxable year.
+Virginia Credit (Repealed in 2013) CREDIT (Only carryover credits from prior years are allowed): Provides a credit against individual income taxes for certain LTCI premiums paid by the individual during the taxable year.
 The amount of the credit shall equal 15% of the amount paid during the taxable year.
 The credit can not be claimed to the extent the individual has claimed a deduction for federal income tax purposes for LTCI premiums for himself or a deduction under Va.
 Code Ann. § 58.1-322 (D)(10).
-DEDUCTION: The amount paid annually in LTCI premiums may be deducted from federal adjusted gross income in computing VA taxable income.
-The deduction is only allowed if the individual did not claim a deduction for these premiums for federal income tax purposes.

 Washington None None

-West Virginia Deduction A deduction is allowed for resident taxpayers for amounts paid during the taxable year for premiums for LTCI as defined in the West Virginia Code, for taxpayer, his/her spouse, parent, or dependent, from the federal adjusted gross income reported on the West Virginia state tax return.
-A deduction is allowed on the state level only to the extent the amount is not allowable as a deduction for purposes of determining the taxpayer's federal adjusted gross income for the year of payment.
+West Virginia Deduction A deduction is allowed for resident taxpayers for amounts paid during the taxable year for premiums for LTCI as defined in the West Virginia Code, for taxpayer, his/her spouse, parent, or dependent, from the federal adjusted gross income reported on the West Virginia state tax

 Wisconsin Deduction Allows a person to subtract from federal adjusted gross income a portion (generally 100% of the amount paid for the policy minus the amounts deducted from gross income for a LTCI policy in the calculation of federal adjusted gross income) of the amount paid for a LTCI policy for taxpayer and his spouse when computing Wisconsin taxable income.
 The deduction is not available on the state level to the extent a deduction was taken for these premiums on the federal return.
 In addition, the amount claimed as a deduction from LTCI in calculation of federal taxable income is excluded from the Wisconsin itemized deductions credit.
 Wyoming None None